MinhMPA/academic-cv/index.md

 ### Advising on a research project

-- <a href="https://www.linkedin.com/in/baptiste-barthe-gold/">**Baptiste Barthe-Gold**</a>, Master Student, Ecole Polytechnique.
+- <a href="https://www.linkedin.com/in/baptiste-barthe-gold/">**Baptiste Barthe-Gold**</a>, Master Student, E&eacute;cole Polytechnique.
 Paper accepted for NeurIPS 2025 workshop ML4PS (see Publications).

 - <a href="https://tsaprazi.eu/">**Eleni Tsaprazi**</a>, Postdoc, Imperial College London.
 Paper published in JCAP (see Publications).